Bad Company (2002 film): Production

 In a statement to Entertainment Weekly, Rock said the title change from Black Sheep to Bad Company was to avoid confusion with the 1996 film of the same name starring Chris Farley and David Spade.
 Rock also jokingly referred to the film as Beverly Hills Spy.

 The film was executive produced by Lary Simpson, the brother of Bruckheimer's longtime partner Don Simpson.

-Bad Company was partially filmed in Prague, Czech Republic, as well as the World Trade Center in New York City.
+Bad Company was partially filmed in Prague, Czech Republic and in New York City.
 The scene where the suitcase bomb was handed over was filmed at Chotěšov Abbey.

 Release

 The film was originally slated to be released on December 25, 2001, but because of the attacks of September 11, 2001, its release was postponed to June 7, 2002, given that the film was about a terrorist attack on New York City.

 Home media

 Bad Company was released on DVD and VHS on November 12, 2002.
 The film's DVD version is THX certified, featuring a DTS audio track and a documentary.